mpdev10/ai-car-detection-lpr/README.md

 # ai-project

 Assignment project for Artificial Intelligence lab.
 Code is written in python 3.7, using mostly NumPy, PyTorch and OpenCV.
 For object detection, I used Single Shot MultiBox Detector (SSD) based on MobileNetV1.
 Character recognition - CNN.
+To see whole documentation, written in Polish, click [here](./SI-dokumentacja.pdf).

 ## Functionalities